 Valuable skills come and go in today’s fast-paced job market.
 Students and job seekers have to keep up.

-LinkedIn, the career marketplace, recently listed the skills and experience most in demand on its site.
+LinkedIn, the online career marketplace, recently listed the skills and experience most in demand on its site.

-We asked Sue Harbour, senior associate director at the University of California-Berkeley’s Career Center, to talk about the skills LinkedIn ranked highest.
+We asked Sue Harbour, senior associate director at the University of California-Berkeley’s Career Center, to talk about the skills that LinkedIn ranks highest.
 In an email interview, she discussed jobs that can make use of these skills.

 1. Aptitude in cloud computing

 You’ve probably heard of cloud computing — storing and accessing data and programs through the internet and on demand, using servers instead of a computer’s hard drive.